-For commands, see mstrexport (Storing the Management Server administrative files) and mstrimport (Recovering the Management Server administrative files) in the uCosminexus Application Server Command Reference Guide.
+For commands, see mstrexport (save Management Server management file) and mstrimport (restore Management Server management file) in the uCosminexus Application Server Command Reference Guide.

 (2) Defining the files to be collected

 You can specify the file (file that defines the save target for the Management Server administrative file) that describes the collection target of the mstrexport command as the argument of the mstrexport command.